GARCII/LeboncoinAlbumsTest/Readme.md

 Kotlin coroutines are used to perform asynchronous tasks.
 They are described as "light-weight threads" and added to Kotlin in version ```1.3```.
 It helps to manage long-running tasks using suspend functions and offer the possibility to run these tasks on different optimized threads.

-Coroutines work perfectly with Flows which are used to handle streams of data.

 # Technical choices